 The master lease, as amended in fiscal year 2016, allows the master tenant an option to extend the lease term for an additional 15 years.
 Among other things, the amended provisions include a grant to the Port, as sub-lessee, a one-time early termination right in 2031, and if such termination is not exercised, a 15-year extension option, for a term coterminous with the master lease, if the master lease is also extended.
 The Port has an option to purchase the leasehold premises at a price equal to the present value of the remaining base rent due from the Port to the master tenant, effective through the expiration date of the sublease.
-Rental payments totaled \$2,721,000 in fiscal year 2020 and \$2,725,000 in fiscal year 2019.
+On February 1, 2021, the sublease anticipated a market rate adjustment, resulting in an increase in future minimum annual payments.
+Rental payments totaled \$2,786,000 in fiscal year 2021 and \$2,721,000 in fiscal year 2020.

-16. Commitments
+15. Commitments